 School board members should be elected in a non-partisan manner in which decisions are based on the best interest of the school and students without regard to party affiliation.
 Boards should have less than a majority of board members elected in any one year.

 School boards should have flexibility to determine when special elections are necessary and to schedule these to best suit the district’s needs.
+There should be a minimum of four special election dates per calendar year for bond referendums, votes on levies, and revenue purpose statements and filling school board vacancies.

 IASB is committed to statewide leadership to ensure high achievement for all Iowa students.
-IASB recognizes that school boards are in a strategic position to bring about continuous improvement in public education through governance, public policies and advocacy.
+IASB recognizes that school boards are in a strategic position to bring about continuous improvement in public education through governance, public policies, and advocacy.

 We believe that IASB is the organization most appropriate to deliver training and board development to school board members about their role and responsibilities to contribute to high student achievement.